Key Points

 Rackham Grace Period

-Even if you successfully defend your dissertation prior to the last day of classes during your final term, additional time after the oral defense is required for thesis revisions and corrections, a post-defense meeting, and other procedures.
-The Rackham Grace Period exists to allow PhD students a small amount of extra time if needed after the end of a semester, during which these post-defense degree requirements may be completed without having to enroll in the subsequent semester.
+The purpose of the Rackham Grace Period is to allow PhD students a small amount of extra time if needed after the end of a semester, during which these final degree requirements may be completed, without having to enroll in the subsequent semester.

 For more information from Rackham about doctoral degree deadlines and requirements, please visit their website: